monk-io/docs/docs/guides/k8s-migrate.md

        └─🔌 open localhost:80 -> 80
 ```

-We can see now that our port redirection definition worked(`open localhost:80 -> 80` message in the output). `curl` test might still fail due to the wrong nginx configuration as we've seen previously.
+Now we can see our port redirection definition worked (via the `open localhost:80 -> 80` message in the output).
+However, a `curl` test might still fail due to an incorrect nginx configuration as we've seen previously.

-### Nginx configuration
+### Nginx Configuration

-Application is configured to automatically redirect requests to appserver listening on the `yelb-appserver` address.
-We can quickly check if there's any chance we can overwrite this by using some environment variables or maybe startup parameter.
-To check that, we will simply use `docker inspect` command on the image that ui uses.
+The application is configured to automatically redirect requests to appserver listening on the `yelb-appserver` address.
+We can check if there's any possibility that we can overwrite this by using some environment variables or perhaps a startup parameter.
+To check that, we will simply use the `docker inspect` command on the image that the ui uses.

 ```bash
 $ docker image ls | grep ui